Products from Oil

 and use it as a source of other hydrocarbons or alcohols.

-The process is complex and requires energy to do the conversion
+The process is complex and requires energy to both

-which are mostly too small to see called phytoplankton.
+tiny creatures which are mostly too small to see called

 It must be said that the three methods described above